Gary Gannaway: Genesis Entertainment

 In 1982, Gannaway founded Genesis Entertainment.
 It is the only company to have launched all pilots and shows it brought to the marketplace.
 The company owned the rights to Marvel, National Geographic,The Marvel Action Hour, The Whoopi Goldberg Show, National Geographic Specials, Access Hollywood, Spider-Man, Highway to Heaven, Grand Ole Opry Stars of the 50s, CBS' Top Cop, The Judge, Biker Mice from Mars, Paradise Beach, Real Stories of the Highway Patrol, HBO's Tales from The Crypt, ABC's Emergency Call, among others.
 Genesis sold more advertising than any Hollywood Studio.
 It is the only company to launch 100 percent of its pilots in an industry where, at the time, only 3 percent of TV pilots made it to series.
 Genesis was the first syndication company to provide co-op dollars to stations, which were then used to help promote the show.

 Gannaway introduced the marketing concept of bartering off-network series in the late afternoon/early evening timeslot with Highway to Heaven in 1989.
 Instead of paying Genesis in cash, stations would get seven minutes of local advertising per episode and give Genesis five.
 A number of major series adapted Gannaway model, now an industry standard, including Columbia Pictures Television's hit sitcom Designing Women and Warner Bros.
 Television's Family Matters have been marketed on a barter basis.
 Gannaway's marketing efforts and contributions helped Genesis become the largest suppliers of national syndication ad units in the early 1990s.
 During the 1992-93 TV season, Genesis sold 9,412 30-second spots to national advertisers.

-On May 21, 1993, Gannaway merged Genesis with Ronald Perelman taking the company public and later selling to 20th Century Fox.
+On May 21, 1993, Gannaway merged Genesis with Ronald Perelman later selling the company for 3 Billion to 20th Century FOX 13 months later.